JamesPMColeman/My-CS-Notes/demonotes.md

 	* What is to come next time

-* Practice (Practice makes permenent, perfect practice make perfect)
+* Practice (Practice makes permanent, perfect practice make perfect)
-	* Run throught the demo by yourself
+	* Run through the demo by yourself
 	* Checklist for content (part of the outline)
 	* Run through with a small team
 	* Run through with product owner or trusted stakeholder